Axiomatic Evidence in the Bible

 In biblical or theological studies, there are a number of axioms or truths that are discovered that validate the scriptures, as well as numerous axioms outside the bible that confirms its teachings.

-Understanding Truth and Reality
+Perception and Understanding of Truth and Reality

 How do we know what is true?